 - Section 5.
-The Illinois Human Rights Act is amended by changing Sections 7A-102 and 7B-102 as follows: - 6 (775 ILCS 5/7A-102) (from Ch.
+The Illinois Human Rights Act is amended by changing Sections 7A-102, 7B-102, and 8-103 as follows: - 6 (775 ILCS 5/7A-102) (from Ch.
 68, par.
 7A-102) - 7 Sec.
 7A-102.
 Procedures. - 8 (A) Charge.

-- (1) Within 180 days after the date that a civil rights violation allegedly has been committed, a charge in writing under oath or affirmation may be filed with the Department by an aggrieved party or issued by the Department itself under the signature of the Director. - (2) The charge shall be in such detail as to substantially apprise any party properly concerned as to the time, place, and facts surrounding the alleged civil rights violation. - (3) Charges deemed filed with the Department pursuant to subsection (A-1) of this Section shall be deemed to be in compliance with this subsection. - 21 (A-1) Equal Employment Opportunity Commission Charges. - (1) If a charge is filed with the Equal Employment Opportunity Commission (EEOC) within 180 days after the the Department has adopted the EEOC's determination of reasonable cause and that complainant has the right, within 90 days after receipt of the Department's notice, to either file his or her own complaint with the Illinois Human Rights Commission or commence a civil action in the appropriate circuit court or other appropriate court of competent jurisdiction.
-The Department's notice to complainant that the Department has adopted the EEOC's determination of reasonable cause shall constitute the Department's Report for purposes of subparagraph (D) of this Section.
+- (1) Within 180 days after the date that a civil rights violation allegedly has been committed, a charge in writing under oath or affirmation may be filed with the Department by an aggrieved party or issued by the Department itself under the signature of the Director. - (2) The charge shall be in such detail as to substantially apprise any party properly concerned as to the time, place, and facts surrounding the alleged civil rights violation. - (A-1) Equal Employment Opportunity Commission Charges.
+A charge filed with the Equal Employment Opportunity Commission within 180 days after the date of the alleged civil rights violation shall be deemed filed with the Department on the date filed with the Equal Employment Opportunity Commission.
+Upon receipt of a charge filed with the Equal Employment Opportunity